 Efficient Computational Algorithms

 This course provides a comprehensive overview of the concepts of algorithm analysis and computing development.
-We will review ten computing algorithms with the greatest influence on the development and practice of computing and engineering in the 20th century.
-Following is our list (in chronological order): Metropolis Algorithm for Monte Carlo, Simplex Method for Linear Programming, Krylov Subspace Iteration Methods, The Decompositional Approach to Matrix Computations, QR Algorithm for Computing Eigenvalues, Quicksort, Algorithm for Sorting, Fast Fourier Transform, Integer Relation Detection, and Fast Multipole Methods.
+We will review 14 computing algorithms with the greatest influence on the development and practice of computing and engineering in the 20th century.
+We consider the following, not exhaustive, list of algorithms: Metropolis Algorithm for Monte Carlo, Krylov Subspace Iteration Methods, The Decompositional Approach to Matrix Computations, QR Algorithm for Computing Eigenvalues, Quicksort Algorithm for Sorting, Fast Fourier Transform, Fast Multipole Methods, Gradient Descent and Stochastic Gradient Descent, Randomized Low-rank Approximation, Sparse Grids, Hierarchical Matrices and Wavelets.